kironroy/blog/src/blog/2025-04-27-breakfast-with-senecia-a-stoic-guide-to-the-art-of-living.md

 # Stoicism

-## *Breakfast with Senecia:  A Stoic Guide to the Art of Living* By David Fideler
+## *Breakfast with Seneca:  A Stoic Guide to the Art of Living* By David Fideler

 - - -